saumya-kumar/pdf-qa-app/README.md

 # PDF Q&A Application

+**IMPORTANT:** To understand, download, and run this code, please read this README file fully.
+All setup instructions and a summary of the approach are included below.

 A Next.js 14 application that enables users to upload PDF documents and ask questions about their content using AI-powered Retrieval-Augmented Generation (RAG).

 ## Features